chamambom/resume/README.md

 **Period** - Jan - Mar 2020 <br>
 **Challenges Experienced**
  - Resources on azure had to connect to datasources located on-premise through IPSec VPNs.
 Some of the datasource endpoints keep going down.
-We have resolved to implement a data strategy where there are SLA agreements and boundaries of accountability for monitoring purposes.
+We have resolved to implement a data strategy where there are SLA agreements and boundaries of accountability for monitoring purposes.<br>
  **Reference** - Lancelot Nyachoto |  [Email](mailto:LNyachoto@cassavasmartech.com) <br>

 **Organisation** - [Zimbabwe Electricity Industry Pension Fund | Zimbabwe](https://www.zeipf.co.zw//)<br>